developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Zebra Extended Bug Reporting should automatically store copies of generated Bug Reports in the device.

-- When the value ***Off*** is chosen, Zebra Extended Bug Reporting will NOT store copies of generated Bug Reports in the device.
+- When the value ***Off*** is chosen, Zebra Extended Bug Reporting does NOT store copies of generated Bug Reports in the device.

-- When the value ***On*** is chosen, Zebra Extended Bug Reporting, if enabled, will store copies of generated Bug Reports in the device.
+- When the value ***On*** is chosen, Zebra Extended Bug Reporting (if enabled) stores copies of generated Bug Reports in the device.

 #### Bug Reporting Configuration - Store in Device Detail File Path